Bhavana Sagar

 What is the Activity Code for the Television and Radio Broadcasting Via Encrypted and Open Channels Business License in Dubai?

 The Activity Code for this license is 6120.98, which covers the operation of television and radio broadcasting services delivered via both encrypted and open channels.
-It falls under the ICT licence category at Dubai South Business Hub Free Zone.
+It falls under the ICT license category at Dubai South Business Hub Free Zone.